 We settled into our hotel (The Fullerton) and wandered down to take in The Merlion, Boat Quay, Clarke Quay and the various shopping centres around the CBD/ Chinatown area.
 Having never visited Singapore before, my preconceptions were all I had to go on, and were predictably shattered by the reality.
 Singapore is probably the most overtly prosperous city I have ever visited, by which I mean, well organised and clean while still being bustling and vibrant.

 Our expedition to Raffles hotel, delayed by what at this time of year is the inevitible rain storm of the day, resulted in he equally inevitable Singapore Sling.
 The Long Bar certainly evokes a certain colonial romance, with the distinct architecture, odd fan arrangement on the cieling and the straw furniture.
 They could charge whatever they wanted for the aforementioned beverage in Raffles and the tourists (the colonial harking British ones at ant buy cialis online rate) would still flock.
 Well that seems to be the policy.
-It was fun and definitely worth the visit.
+It was fun and viagra online from usa definitely worth the visit.

 Next stop was Muthu’s Indian restaurant on the recommendation of a friend – Thanks David!
 Meal was great and the waiter pretty much ordered our food for us, even saying at one point to one of our choices “that is no good” – fair enough as the food was great!